-For many holding an L-1A visa, gaining permanent status in the United States through a green card has numerous benefits.
+For many holding an L-1A visa, gaining permanent status in the United States through a green card is the ultimate goal.
 Because the EB-1C immigrant visa category matches many of the L-1A non-immigrant visa regulatory requirements and bypasses the lengthy PERM labor certification, it’s an attractive option.
-In this guide, learn all about the L-1A to EB-1 green card process for L-1A visa holders, including an overview of the process, success rates, fees, processing times, and some other important considerations to keep in mind.
+In this guide, learn all about the L-1A to EB-1 green card process for L-1A visa holders, including the process, success rates, fees, processing times, and some other important considerations to keep in mind.

-Speak with an experienced attorney about the EB-1 Green Card
+Speak with an experienced attorney about changing to an EB-1 Green Card

 L-1A and EB-1C Overview

 There is an option for L-1 visa holders to obtain a permanent residency (green card) without losing their L-1 visa status.
-A third preference category under the Employment-Based Visa (EB-1C) was created for Multinational Executives and Managers.
-Applicants under the EB-1C category have qualifications very similar to an L-1A applicant.
+A category under the first preference employment-based visa (EB-1C) was created for Multinational Executives and Managers.
+Applicants under the EB-1C category have qualifications very similar to those of an L-1A applicant.

 What is an L-1A Visa?